BV-BRC/BV-BRC-Docs/docroot/quick_references/organisms_taxon/epitopes.md

   * [Multiple Sequence Alignment Viewer](/quick_references/other/msa_viewer)

 ## Accessing the Epitope Table
-Clicking the Epitopes Tab in a Taxon View displays the Features Table (shown below), listing all the annotated genomics features corresponding to the set of genomes in the selected taxon level.
+Clicking the Epitopes Tab in a Taxon View displays the Epitopes Table (shown below), listing all the epitope data corresponding to the set of genomes in the selected taxon level.

 ![Epitope Table](../images/epitope_tab.png)